 Terms of Service

-- •You keep ownership of content you post, but give Medium a worldwide, sublicensable, royalty-free license to use and display it within Medium’s services.
+- •You keep ownership of your content, but you give Medium a worldwide, royalty-free license to use, reproduce, modify, and distribute it on Medium.

 Privacy Policy

-- •Medium uses data to run and improve the service, personalize content, process memberships, send messages, detect fraud, and comply with legal obligations.
+- •Medium uses data to run and improve its services, provide and personalize content, process transactions, send support/security messages, and prevent fraud.